Companhia Siderurgica Nacional ADR (SID) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Companhia Siderurgica Nacional ADR (SID) is $16.01, which is -$0.35 below the current market price.
-The public float for SID is 1.33B and currently, short sellers hold a 0.20% of that float.
-On January 10, 2024, SID’s average trading volume was 2.06M shares.
+The public float for SID is 1.33B, and currently, short sellers hold a 0.17% ratio of that floaft.
+The average trading volume of SID on January 17, 2024 was 2.12M shares.

 SID’s Market Performance

-SID stock saw an increase of -5.14% in the past week, with a monthly gain of 8.21% and a quarterly increase of 68.49%.
-The volatility ratio for the week is 2.86%, and the volatility levels for the last 30 days are 2.37% for Companhia Siderurgica Nacional ADR (SID).
-The simple moving average for the past 20 days is -1.87% for SID’s stock, with a 33.24% simple moving average for the past 200 days.
+SID stock saw a decrease of -11.99% in the past week, with a monthly decline of -2.54% and a quarterly a decrease of 52.65%.
+The volatility ratio for the week is 2.75%, and the volatility levels for the last 30 days are 2.30% for Companhia Siderurgica Nacional ADR (SID).
+The simple moving average for the past 20 days is -9.15% for SID’s stock, with a 23.75% simple moving average for the past 200 days.

-Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.86%, as shares surge +7.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +64.73% upper at present.
+Volatility was left at 2.30%, however, over the last 30 days, the volatility rate increased by 2.75%, as shares sank -2.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +44.96% upper at present.

 Stock Fundamentals for SID